If you would like to complain about an ad, even one that came from a source outside of your country, contact your local Self-Regulatory Organisation.

 What happens to my complaint?

-- Your local self-regulatory organisation or EASA will first decide whether or not the complaint is of cross-border nature.
+- Your local self-regulatory organisation will first decide whether or not the complaint is of cross-border nature.

 - If it is of a cross-border nature, the recipient self-regulatory organisation will transfer the complaint and all its details to the appropriate self-regulatory organisation for investigation.
 If it is not, the complaint will be handled by the appropriate self-regulatory organisation.